 How to apply

-The application process will take approximately 2 weeks and furniture cannot be placed on the public highway until the Pavement Licence is granted.
+The application process will take approximately 4 weeks and furniture cannot be placed on the public highway until a Pavement Licence is granted.

-The application fee is £100.
+The application fee is £500 for a first-time licence and £350 for a renewal.
 The fee is not refundable if the application is refused.

 You will need to include the following with your application:

-• photos or brochures showing the proposed type of furniture
+- photos or brochure images showing the proposed type of furniture

-• a site plan to a suitable scale or with clear measurements shown
+- a site plan to a suitable scale or with clear measurements shown, which features:

 The easiest way to apply and pay is by credit or debit card, using the GOV.UK payment page to submit the form, upload the documents and pay the fee: